willdurand/willdurand.github.io/_posts/2012-02-06-why-you-should-love-code-generation.markdown

 in production, or the lack of implementation details.
 But, for the most part of an application, to generate code helps a lot, and it helps you to get what you really want to get too.

-Tu sum up, **code generation** is not a crazy idea.
+To sum up, **code generation** is not a crazy idea.
 It's close to MDA, it has pros and cons but in my opinion, code generation is definitely **not** a bad practice, and you should use it instead of relying on _in memory_ code or complex architectures just to avoid generation.